DrSkunk/nerdland-dicsord-podcast-player/README.md

 - `/podcast shownotes` - Display the show notes of the currently playing episode
 - `/podcast chapters` - Display and jump to chapters of the current episode
 - `/podcast ask` - Ask a question to the Nerdland Assistant (AI)
+- `/podcast update` - [Moderator only] Update the episode database and download new episodes (requires Manage Server permission)

 ## Setup